PandasThumb/pandasthumb.github.io/_posts/2025/2025-05-05-platonic-nonsense.md

 sequences, with the forms each sequence produces, is fundamental to understanding
 evolution:

+> So nature’s libraries and their sprawling networks go a long way towards explaining life’s capacity to evolve.
+But where do they come from?
+You cannot see them in the glass lizard or its anatomy.
+They are nowhere near life’s visible surface, nor are they underneath this surface, in the structure of its tissues and cells.
+They are not even in the submicroscopic structure of its DNA.
+They exist in a world of concepts, the kind of abstract concepts that mathematicians explore.
+>
+> Does that make them any less real?

+and

+> Nature’s libraries are the fountains of biological innovation that Darwin was looking for.
+And unlike the realm of abstract forms that Plato envisioned, they are richer, more diverse, and more complex than the visible world.
+They harbour enough innovations for all the species Darwinian evolution has created – and could create.
+No planet would be large enough to explore all of them.
+The legless lizard and the rest of the living world, in all their glory, are just faint shadows of this Platonic realm of the possible.

 Stewart Kauffman has also insisted that evolutionary theory should inccorporate